Semantic Residual Prompts for Continual Learning: Method

 where $g_{\theta_t} (\cdot)$ represents the classification head of the current task $t$.
 This module comprises of a linear projection followed by the softmax layer.
-The parameters $\theta_t$ of the projection layer are initialized at the beginning of task $t$, and trained while keeping the weights of the old tasks frozen.
+The parameters $\theta_t$ of the projection layer are initialized at the beginning of task $t$, and trained while keeping the classification heads of the old tasks frozen.